 Many locksmiths, who frequently install door closers, exit devices, and security products subject to these standards, may encounter similar difficulties.
 At the same time, knowing the implications of these regulations is essential for ensuring compliance and quality in your work.

-That’s why I have decided to write a brief guide which will explore BS EN 1154: 1997 and give you other useful information that I hope will help you specify and install door closers.
+That’s why I have decided to write a brief guide to explore BS EN 1154: 1997 and give you other useful information that I hope will help you specify and install door closers.

 BS EN 1154: scope of the standard

 BS EN 1154: 1997 is the British-European standard for controlled door-closing devices (door closers).
-The standard outlines the performance, durability, safety, and testing requirements for these devices making sure that manufacturers, installers, and users adhere to industry standards efficiently and effectively.
+The standard outlines the performance, durability, safety, and testing requirements for these devices, ensuring that manufacturers, installers, and users adhere to industry standards efficiently and effectively.

 Door closers covered by BS EN 1154